zstyblik/grafana.org/source/blog/2014-09-11-grafana-1-8-0-rc1-released.md

 #### 1) Mixed graph styling

 You can override any display setting for a specific series using the series name or a regex pattern.
-Mix bars with lines, or disable stacking for the right y-axis series, or any combination you can think of!
+Mix bars with lines, or disable stacking for the right y-axis or any combination you can think of!

 ![](blog/mixed_styles.png)